Chronic Pain – Case Study

 The patient’s hand was hypersensitive to the point where he could not stand even clothes touching his skin.
 Further, the hand was swollen and often changed to a blue/purple colour and was very sweaty compared to his other hand.

 CRPS can be described as the nervous system gone completely haywire, producing all sorts of signs an symptoms because the nerves are no longer reacting or behaving normally.
+The BMJ describes it as ‘Complex regional pain syndrome (CRPS) is characterised by constant regional neuropathic pain that does not follow the usual distribution.‘

-Treatment for this patient included using mirror therapy (where we use mirrors to “trick” the brain into allowing the hand to move more normally), kinesiology taping (which can be used to combat both swelling and hypersensitivity) as well as gentle exercises and manual massage and therapy to try and normalise movement and sensation.
+Physiotherapy treatment for this patient included using mirror therapy (where we use mirrors to “trick” the brain into allowing the hand to move more normally), kinesiology taping (which can be used to combat both swelling and hypersensitivity) as well as gentle exercises and manual massage and therapy to try and normalise movement and sensation.
 It is important to treat the whole of the nervous system including the neck and back.
 This is because the nervous system is continuous where everything is attached to everything else.
 Thus treating one area can affect another, particularly in CRPS.

 The process has to be regulated by how the symptoms react and it is a delicate process which involves much input from the patient as well as patience.